Sell Your Shares Today

 100% Online & completed in four simple steps.

-The basic answer is “market price”.
+The quick answer is “market price”.
 But what is market price?

 Share prices continually fluctuate up and down, as buyers compete to with one another by increasing the price they will pay, and sellers compete with other sellers by reducing the price they will pay.
 The ‘junction’ at which these two forces meet defines the current price of the share.